irshad-malik632/saima/README.md

 # saima
 This is my fifth Repository.
 <br>
-Don't judge anyone by body comprehented
+Don't judge anyone by body comprehented.
+I hope you comprehented my point.